• Skip to main content

 Instructions

-• Firstly add 1 tablespoon ghee to a heavy bottom pot and heat up.
+• Firstly add half of the ghee to a heavy bottom pot and heat up.

-• Then add in 8 to 10 sweet raisins and saute just until they plump up.
+• Then add sweet raisins and fry just until they plump up.
 Remove these to a plate and keep aside for garnish.

-• Next add another tablespoon of ghee and add ¾ cup semiya to the same pan.
+• Next add the rest of the ghee and add semiya to the same pan.
 Roast till slightly golden on a low to medium flame. (skip this step if using pre-roasted semiya)

-• Pour 4 cups milk to the pot.
+• Pour milk to the pot.
 Let the milk boil on a low to medium flame.

 • Boil till the vermicelli is fully soft cooked.
 Keep stirring to avoid burning.

-• Add ½ cup sugar.
+• Add sugar.
 Cook for 3 to 5 mins on a low flame until the semiya payasam becomes thick.

-• Add ½ teaspoon cardamom powder.
+• Add cardamom powder.
 Turn off when the it reaches a thick pouring consistency.
 It will thicken further after cooling.

 • Garnish semiya payasam with fried nuts and raisins.
 Serve hot or chilled as desired.

 • Find video above the recipe card.
-Press saute button and add 1 tbsp ghee to the inner pot of the Instant pot.
+Press saute button and add half of the ghee to the inner pot of the Instant pot.

-• When the ghee melts, add 12 to 15 cashews and fry until golden.
+• When the ghee melts, add cashews and fry until golden.

 • Remove them to a plate.
-If using raisins fry 10 raisins just for 30 seconds and remove to the plate.
+If using raisins fry them just for 30 seconds and remove to the plate.

-• Add 1 tablespoon ghee (optional) and ¾ cup semiya.
+• Add the rest of the ghee (optional) and semiya.
 Fry until lightly golden stirring often.
 If using roasted vermicelli then just fry for 30 seconds.

 • Press cancel and stir well.
 Close the lid and then press porridge button.